dotaheor/unify-Go-builtin-and-custom-generics/contracts.md

 ## Custom contract calls

-Custom `gen` declarations can be use custom contracts.
+Custom `gen` declarations can be used as custom contracts.

 An Example:
 ```